 There’s also a wide range of accommodation.
 You can definitely treat yourself at Panorama or book a group into the Pine Inn if you’re on a budget.

 For those with some disposables RK Heliski is located at the base village.
 Their playground is the Purcell Mountains, and it totals 1500 square kilometers.
 There’s a map in the Mile 1 Hut showing where the helicopters can go.
 It has to be 50 times the size of the resort.
 If you make a turn in someone else’s tracks, you should find a new sport.
 The other great thing about the huge playground is it offers tree skiing when the visibility is low, and mind blowing open bowls when the sun is out.
 RK Heliski also have some serious high altitude runs to give them more options when the weather is warm in the village.

 The Nordic Centre is located in the base village and offers 20km of groomed trails.
 There’s also snowshoe-ing and fat bike rentals available.

 This short passenger gondola connects the upper and lower village.
 Jump on it to get a meal at Thunderbird Pizza or take it down to the lower village after apres skiing at The T Bar and Grill.
 The other great thing about the Gondola is my 8 and 10 year old love to ride it just for fun, giving the parents a peaceful 15 minute break!!

 Favourite run: Surf for the soft spring bumps

 Best double black for first timers: Pi.
 It’s short, not too steep with a bail out catwalk half way down. (congrats to my little Tess for joining the double diamond club on this one)

 Have a beer at the base lodge with views of the terrain park.

 Go back on a powder day

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Panorama Mountain Resort using the map below!